Rakile/deforumation/README.md

 Key Features<a name="key-features"></a>
 ------------
+- Live View (separate window) of the rendered pictures.
 - Separate prompting input boxes with prioritising possibility
 - Controlling movements while rendering, now with armed movements and presetted curves
 - Live manipulation of key values that effects the animation